diagonalai/Python_notebooks_AI_ML_ETL/README.md

 This repository includes interactive Python notebooks covering a broad range of data‑centric use cases — from fetching and transforming data to training models and making AI calls — all designed to be educational, reusable, and practical.

 # Highlights
 Google_Gemini_Stock_Analyst_Agent.ipynb – A notebook Flask app which uses API to feed Yahoo Finance data into Google Gemini for a Stock Market Analyst App.
-Calls Google Gemeni and Yahoo Finance via API  Get a Google Gemini API Key here and try it out!: https://aistudio.google.com/app/api-keys.
+Get a Google Gemini API Key here and try it out!: https://aistudio.google.com/app/api-keys.

 outlier_selection_mahalanobis.ipynb – Multi Dimensional outlier detection algorithm using Mahalanobis distance method.